Poocha & Co | Groodles

 Home environment

 Our home is where our dogs thrive.
-Nestled on a large property in Southeast QLD, we offer a safe, enriching space for our puppies to grow and explore. ✔️ Indoor & Outdoor Living – Puppies spend their first weeks in a temperature-controlled indoor nursery, then transition to safe outdoor play areas with plenty of…
+Nestled on a large property in Hervey Bay we offer a safe, enriching space for our puppies to grow and explore. ✔️ Indoor & Outdoor Living: Puppies spend their first weeks in a temperature-controlled indoor nursery, then transition to safe outdoor play areas with plenty of space to…

 puppy pack drawing